mariadb-corporation/MaxScale/Documentation/Filters/Masking.md

 ```
 will _only_ return masked values, even if the `ssn` values from
 `person2` in principle should not be masked.
 The same effect is
-observed even with a non-sensical query like
+observed even with a nonsensical query like
 ```
 SELECT ssn FROM person2 UNION SELECT ssn FROM person2;
 ```